Dhow Countries Music Academy: International performances

-Since DCMA has been founded, several ensembles have presented themselves at festivals in Tanzania, other African countries and other parts of the world, for example, every year DCMA's groups are performing at Sauti za Busara Festival in Zanzibar; in 2005 DCMA taarab group performed at the Mela Festival in France, in 2015 DCMA's taarab ensemble performed at the Brave Festival in Wroclaw, Poland, at the Africa Festival in Würzburg, Germany, in 2016 at Orient Festival Tallinn, Estonia to mention just a few of their international performances.
+Since DCMA has been founded, several ensembles have presented themselves at festivals in Tanzania, other African countries and parts of the world.
+For example, every year DCMA's groups have been performing at Sauti za Busara Festival in Zanzibar.
+In 2005 the DCMA taarab group performed at the Mela Festival in France, in 2015 the same taarab ensemble performed at the Brave Festival in Wroclaw, Poland, at the Africa Festival in Würzburg, Germany, in 2016 at the Orient Festival, Tallinn, Estonia, to mention just a few of their international performances.